-We find that disabled bodyminds like ours are both attuned to finding the problems of a space or pacing for themselves and other users, as well as regularly encountering alienating reminders that the world is not "normed" or set for a default that includes them.
+We find that disabled bodyminds are both attuned to finding the problems of a space or pacing for themselves and other users, as well as regularly encountering alienating reminders that the world is not "normed" or set for a default that includes them.
+Experiences are mediated through technologies of various kinds, which is the subject of the next section.

-Section 4: Human-Technology-World
+Section 4: Disabled Human-Technology-World

-American philosopher of technology Don Ihde talks about four ways in which technologies mediate our experiences of the world (Ihde, 1990).
+American philosopher of technology Don Ihde writes about four ways in which technologies mediate our experiences of the world (Ihde, 1990).
 The four types of human-technology relations in his schematization are:

-- Embodiment relations: (human technology) \rightarrow world. - Hermeneutic relations: human \rightarrow (technology world) - Alterity relations: human \rightarrow technology (world) - Background relations: human (technology/world)
+- Embodiment relations: (human technology) \rightarrow world - Hermeneutic relations: human \rightarrow (technology world) - Alterity relations: human \rightarrow technology (world) - Background relations: human (technology/world)

-Ihde's postphenomenology - a blend of pragmatic recognition of the role of technology in human life with phenomenology - provides a lens through which we might consider the experiences of disabled humans as we negotiate technologies in technological environments.
+Inde's postphenomenology - a blend of pragmatic recognition of the role of technology in human life with phenomenology - provides a lens through which we might consider the experiences of disabled humans as we negotiate technologies in technological environments.
 Things can fit into more than one category of relations at a given time, but these relations help us categorize the ways in which technologies are being used and understood.

 Most often when disabled people emphasize the role of technology in their lives people think about embodiment relations: how assistive and augmentative tech work with the human as they encounter the world.
-We are people who use wheelchairs and prosthetic legs and Prozac and pacemakers and ostomy bags.
-We also sometimes experience ourselves in the world through technologies in a hermeneutic fashion: with blood-sugar testing and incentive spirometers and heart monitors, where the human is both the agent and the object of the analysis [human \rightarrow (technology \rightarrow human-self/world)].
+Some of us use wheelchairs and prosthetic legs and Prozac and pacemakers and ostomy bags.
+Some also sometimes experience themselves in the world through technologies in a hermeneutic fashion: with blood-sugar testing and incentive spirometers and heart monitors, where the human is both the agent and the object of the analysis [human \rightarrow (technology \rightarrow human-self/world)].
 Alterity relations have humans take technology as Other, projecting feelings.
-We think here of care-bots tested in nursing homes (like Robear, Care-o-bot, and PARO), as well as non-human others that serve as support (animals arguably serving as technologies in non-trivial ways11, see Pitt, 2016; Shew, 2017).
+We think here of care-bots tested in nursing homes (like Robear, Care-o-bot, and PARO), as well as non-human others that serve as support (animals arguably serving as technologies in non-trivial ways14, see Pitt, 2016; Shew, 2017).

 The background relations most take for granted - the technology/world around us - are often less blended, less backgrounded for disabled people.
-We don't experience the same smoothness or ease of movement/use.
-We see in the built environment many problems due to our positionalities.
+Disabled people don't experience the same smoothness or ease of movement/use that others might.
+Disabled identity is also experienced through finding oneself disabled in/by an environment and recognizing one's spatial awareness is different from designer expectations.
 Beyond just movement, spaces with beeps and buzzes and other noise distractions also catch attention for those with sensory processing differences (whether hard-of-hearing, autistic, ADHD, PTSD, etc.).
-Indeed, where others experience technologies as background relations in the world, technologies, including built environments, pop out to make us experience the technology/world as Other.
+Indeed, where some nondisabled people experience technologies as background relations in the world, technologies, including built environments, pop out to make disabled people experience the technology/world as Other.

 We get new understandings and enactments of human, technology, and world read through disabled bodyminds and the lens provided by cripistemology.
 This term, coined by Lisa Duggan in 2010 (Johnson and McRuer, 2014), refers to "intellectual, political, and affective creativity" on the part of crips (a term reclaimed by some disabled people and derived from the word "cripple").
 Indeed disabled people are often required to engage environments in creative ways in order to exist in them - or find alternate routes and spaces to meet goals.
-This is often outside (and sometimes in opposition to) the disability initiatives and infrastructure organized and monitored by nondisabled "experts" about disability - ones that hope to mold disabled people into upright citizens in a politics of respectability and worthiness where disability is correctly performed in order for supports to be won.
+This work is often outside (and sometimes in opposition to) the disability initiatives and infrastructure organized and monitored by nondisabled "experts" about disability - ones that hope to mold disabled people into upright citizens in a politics of respectability and worthiness where disability is correctly performed in order for supports to be won (Puiseux, 2022).